 Jarrah is a popular choice for indoor use, such as flooring and cabinets, and for outdoor use, notably in decks and outdoor furniture.

-Integra Direct’s Gold Coast showrooms display one of Australia’s largest range of timber planks, including jarrah.
+ID Flooring’s Gold Coast showrooms display one of Australia’s largest range of timber planks, including jarrah.
 Come in and give our range of planks a thorough inspection.